Q&A with Sara DeLeon (BSPA ’25), Student Researcher at the Pellegrino Center for Clinical Bioethics

 Want to learn more about Biomedical Science Policy & Advocacy at Georgetown?

 Georgetown’s M.S. in Biomedical Science Policy & Advocacy is not currently accepting applicants.
 Given the interdisciplinary applications of BSPA, students are encouraged to explore our new BSPA master’s concentrations, offered within conjunction the M.S. in Biohazardous Threat Agents & Emerging Infectious Diseases and the M.S. in Microbiology & Immunology programs.
 The BSPA concentration gives students a policy perspective on in-demand disciplines, and provides hands-on experience through a policy development capstone course.
-To learn more about the BSPA concentrations, please contact BSPA Director Tomoko Steen.
+To learn more about the BSPA concentrations, please visit our BSPA Concentration page or contact BSPA Director Tomoko Steen.